-Analysis | Where the race stands, 5 days from Election Day
+Analysis | Where the race stands, five days from Election Day

 Even more interesting, though, is what happens in either prospective runoff: Warnock leads Loeffler 49-41 — better than Biden’s and Ossoff’s margins — and leads Collins by an even bigger 51-39 margin.

-This actually isn’t the first poll to show Warnock looking like a favorite and Ossoff with a fighting chance.
+This isn’t the first poll to show Warnock looking like a favorite and Ossoff with a fighting chance.
 A Quinnipiac University poll two weeks ago had Warnock leading Loeffler by eight (52-44) and Collins by 12 (54-42), and Ossoff up six (51-45).
 The margins were smaller in a New York Times-Siena College poll last week that had Warnock leading both Loeffler and Collins by four and Ossoff tied.

 It bears emphasizing that runoffs are tricky, given that turnout looks different after Election Day and Republicans usually benefit.
 In a 2008 runoff, for example, GOP Sen. Saxby Chambliss expanded his Election Day margin by four points in the runoff.
 It’s also possible that the brutal fight between Loeffler and Collins is depressing their standings in the runoff, and that could subside after Election Day.

 But both of them have gone pretty far to the extreme in their quest to outflank one another.
 Loeffler has run ads calling herself “more conservative than Attila the Hun” and promoted the endorsement of QAnon-supporting congressional candidate Marjorie Taylor Greene, while Collins recently countered with support from a coterie of figures in the Russia investigation, including convicted felons Michael Flynn and George Papadopoulos.
-These quite simply aren’t the tactics you’d probably pursue in a normal race, and they could have lasting impacts when it comes to marginalizing whichever Republican emerges.
+These quite simply aren’t the tactics you would probably pursue in a normal race, and they could have lasting impacts when it comes to marginalizing whichever Republican emerges.

 And if the battle for the Senate is close, it’s quite possible it could be decided a month after Election Day in one or both of these races.
 Imagine the influx of cash and attention the state would face then.